djfeistel/LASR/README.md

 ```

 ### Usage
-A user must manually create a callout-group (COG) file with each rows as a representative lineage of an aggregate group with the first and second column being the COG and HEX color, respectivley:
+A user must manually create a callout-group (COG) file, where each row functions as the representative lineage for the aggregated group of lineages.
+The first column should list the COG, and the second column should specify the HEX color.

 | COG  | HEX     |
 |------|---------|